github/docs/content/README.md

 ### `product`

 - Purpose: Sets the product callout for the article.
-This string will render after the `intro` and `permissions` statement.
+This string will render after the `intro` and `permissions` statements.
 - Type: `String`
 - Optional.